gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 }
 ```

 I manipulated the pointer `output` to append the next frame to `output` plus a `new line`.
-Not sure if this is considered to be best practise in `C++` :sweat_smile:
+Not sure if this is considered to be best practice in `C++` :sweat_smile:

 Please note that I added the callback not to the `ProfilerCallback` class because I did not succeed in passing a pointer to a member function into `DoStackSnapshot`.

 ## Outcome
-Given a weird and senseles program with some nested calls I get this output:
+Given a weird and senseless program with some nested calls I get this output:

 ![](./assets/stacktrace.jpg)